 There are many disease-modifying therapies approved for relapsing-remitting MS that include subcutaneous, intramuscular, intravenous, and oral formulations.
 They include interferon beta-1a, interferon beta-1b, glatiramer acetate, dimethyl fumarate, fingolimod, teriflunomide, natalizumab, daclizumab, ocrelizumab, and alemtuzumab.
-Drug choice depends on an individualized risk-benefit assessment for each patient.
+Drug choice depends on an individualized risk-benefit assessment.

 Treatment options for progressive disease are limited.,, Immunosuppressive therapies, such as steroids, methotrexate, cyclophosphamide, cladribine, interferon, total lymphoid irradiation, mitoxantrone, and human immune globulin infusion, are possible options.
 Long-term use is limited by risk of infection and malignancy.
 Ocrelizumab was approved in 2017 for primary progressive multiple sclerosis.

 In addition to the disease-modifying treatments noted above, treatments may also be directed at specific symptoms., Paroxysmal symptoms, such as spasms, sensory deficits, dysarthria/ataxia, and pain disorders, have shown some response to anticonvulsants such as valproic acid, carbamazepine, and gabapentin.
 Seizures, while not a common symptom of MS, are more common than in the general population.

 Several medications, including benzodiazepines, baclofen, and tizanidine, may reduce muscle spasticity and, especially, painful spasms.